Hi, how can we help you?

 Step 1: Follow the Assembly Guide

-NOTE: We strongly recommend taking your bike to your local bike shop or booking a mobile bike technician through Velofix to get your bike professionally assembled.
+NOTE: We highly recommend professional assembly.
+Visit your local bike shop or book a mobile technician through Velofix.

 Step 2: Learn the Basics